 To filter errors by text, enter a value in the Filter errors text field.
 The text filter can perform a text match on any of the following fields:

 - Exception stack

 - HTTP method

-Other actions to help you view your errors are:
+Following are other actions to help you view and filter your errors:

 - Auto reload: Reloads the list every 10 seconds.